It All Started with a Taste

 Here’s where it gets bigger.
 The spice trade didn’t just change how food tasted in Europe.
 It reshaped economies.
 Sparked wars.
 Inspired explorers.
 Funded empires.
 It was one of the original global obsessions.
 Long before gold rushes and oil booms, there was spice mania.

 Even the discovery of the Americas is tied to this.
 Christopher Columbus?
 He was looking for a new way to reach India and its spices.
-He just took a wrong turn.
+He just took a wrong turn and stumbled onto a whole different continent.
+The funding for his voyage came from Spanish royalty desperate to break into the spice market.
+Without Indian spices, there might not have been European colonization of the Americas.
+At least not when it happened.

 And Yet, It Always Comes Back to the Kitchen

 For all that blood and treasure, all the epic sea voyages and colonial cruelty, it’s almost funny that what they were chasing was flavor.
 Something to make bland food taste better.
 Something warm and earthy and bright.
-Something that India had in abundance.
+Something that India had in abundance and Europe desperately craved.

 Today, India still produces the majority of the world’s spices.
 Walk through a market in Kerala or Rajasthan and you’ll be hit with the same fragrances that drove kings mad centuries ago.
 The air is heavy with cumin and chili and coriander.
 And that history is alive in every breath.

 Next time you stir turmeric into your lentils or grind cardamom for your tea, think about how many lives were changed by these tiny seeds and pods.
 Think about how they pulled ships across oceans and rewrote human history.
-Then take a bite.
+Think about the merchants who died at sea, the sailors who spent years away from home, the farmers who perfected their cultivation over millennia.
+Then take a bite and taste all that history in a single moment.

 Sources: